gtri/scrimmage/docs/source/tutorials/airsim-plugin.rst

 Save Images and Get LIDAR data
 ******************************

-    To save the images and a CSV of position and orientation in the world from from the simulation for later processing into the SCRIMMAGE logs directory set save_airsim_data="true" in the scrimmage mission file quad-airsim-ex1.xml.
+    To save the images and a CSV of position and orientation in the world frame from the simulation for later processing into the SCRIMMAGE logs directory set save_airsim_data="true" in the scrimmage mission file quad-airsim-ex1.xml.
 The SCRIMMAGE Logs directory should be located in ~/.scrimmage/logs on the Linux side.